frodiie/frodiie/README.md

-- 🌱 Hi, I’m Isabelle and I'm a MSc Engineering Physics student
+ Hi, I’m Isabelle!
-- 🌱 I'm currently learning more about in machine learning and data science
+ I'm a MSc Engineering Physics student currently learning more about machine learning and data science ✨

 <!---
 ifrode/ifrode is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.